-Our intent of history teaching here at Belton CE Primary School is to stimulate the children’s interest and understanding about the life of people who lived in the past.
+Here at Belton CE Primary School we want History to stimulate the children’s interest and understanding about the life of people who lived in the past.
 We teach children a sense of chronology, and through this they develop a sense of identity, and a cultural understanding based on their historical heritage.

 We aim to ensure they learn to value their own and other people’s cultures in modern multicultural Britain and, by considering how people lived in the past, they are better able to make their own life choices today.

 We teach children to understand how events in the past have influenced our lives today; we also teach them to investigate these past events and, by so doing, to develop the skills of enquiry, analysis, interpretation and problem-solving.
-Our history curriculum provides opportunities for all pupils, including SEND and disadvantaged pupils, to develop the skills, knowledge and independence to continue their future history learning in Year 7 and beyond.
+Our history curriculum provides opportunities for all pupils to develop the skills, knowledge and independence to continue their future history learning in Year 7 and beyond.

 Through our history curriculum, our aims are: